SCUR0/PowerShell-Scripts/README.md

 ## Tasks

+### Backup-UserFiles.ps1

+  Script used to backup user folders to google drive.

 ### Backup-VMs.ps1

   Simple script that exports a copy of all VMs to a backup directory as well as compresses for archive with 7zip if installed.